 If you have been involved in a trucking accident, it is important that you protect yourself as soon as possible.
 Whether the accident was your fault or not, these accidents tend to be extremely expensive and insurance companies want to avoid paying out as much as possible.
 That means that insurance companies will do whatever they can to push blame and those costs onto anyone else they can.
-The best way to protect yourself and your interests are with the help of a personal injury or truck accident attorney.
-At Chicago Car Accident Lawyers we do everything we can to protect our clients and their needs and interests.
+The best way to protect yourself and your interests is with the help of our dedicated Chicago truck accident attorneys.
+At Ktenas Injury Lawyers we do everything we can to protect our clients and their needs and interests.

-What re the 3 Steps You Should Take Right After an Accident?
+What are the 3 Steps You Should Take Right After an Accident?

-- Call Authorities: if you have been involved in an accident, the first thing you need to do is contact the police and EMS.
+Call Authorities: if you have been involved in an accident, the first thing you need to do is contact the police and EMS.
 It is imperative that you contact the police in order to have a police report of the accident, called an accident report, on file to be used for insurance reasons.
-You will also want to contact EMS too, at the very least, give you and the other people involved in the accident, a brief look over to make sure you don't have any hidden injuries.
+You will also want to contact EMS, at the very least, give you and the other people involved in the accident, a brief look-over to make sure you don't have any hidden injuries.

 In almost all car accidents, this is very simple: the insurance of the driver who caused the accident.
 Truck accidents, however, are very different.
 There are normally at least three insurance companies involved, adding one more for each victim of the accident.
 Those three insurance companies are the insurance companies of the trucking company, the truck driver, and the insurance of the other driver.

 And because of how expensive truck accidents are, many times insurance with try to blame anything else for all or part of the accident, to try and avoid paying all of the costs and fees.
 This can mean blaming the weather, mechanics who worked on the trucks, bad driving by the truck driver or the car driver, etc.